rafioly/scrabble-calculator/README.md

     docker-compose up --build
     ```

-    This command will:
+    This single command will:
     - Pull the PostgreSQL image.
-    - Build the Docker image for the backend service.
+    - Build the Docker image for the backend service, including compiling the application.
-    - Build the Docker image for the frontend service.
+    - Build the Docker image for the frontend service, including compiling the application.
     - Start the database, backend, and frontend containers.

 4.  **Wait for all services to start.** The backend will wait for the database to be healthy before it starts.
 The frontend will wait for the backend.